The history of our university

 - School of Marketing.

-In addition, BSEU incorporates Higher School of Tourism, Higher School of Business and Management, Consulting Center for Commerce, a specialized school of pre-university training, and a specialized school of psychological and teaching updating.
+In addition, BSEU incorporates Institute of Masters Programs, Higher School of Business and Management, Consulting Center for Commerce, a specialized school of pre-university training, and a specialized school of psychological and teaching updating.
 The university has a Research Center, an International Relations Division, and a Publishing Center.
 The university library is one of the best supplied and equipped in the country.

 There is branch of the university beyond Minsk in Bobruisk.
 The university has 54 departments (including 5 that are found in its branch), research laboratories, a student campus, and a retail trade center.